minhealthnz/health-and-independence-report/README.md

 ## Additional information

-The most recent Health and Independence Report, along with previous editions, can be accessed via the Ministry of Health website](https://www.health.govt.nz/about-ministry/corporate-publications/health-and-independence-reports).
+The most recent Health and Independence Report, along with previous editions, can be accessed via the [Ministry of Health website](https://www.health.govt.nz/about-ministry/corporate-publications/health-and-independence-reports).

 For more information or queries, please contact ERI.AOM@health.govt.nz